Waste Free Communities - The Real Junk Food Project

-The food that is served is cooked by volunteers, the community venues are cleaned, the organic waste is composted and the Freegan boxes are produced by volunteers.
+The food on offer served is cooked by volunteers, while the community venues are cleaned, the organic waste is composted and the Freegan boxes are also produced by volunteers.

-And whilst this is a great scheme for those who have to live on a tight budget, who maybe rely on food banks (though these are notoriously difficult to use weekly due to restrictions on the amount of uses, which I was unaware of until I went to the centre).
-That doesn’t mean that TRJFPBrum is a resource just limited to one area of society though- far from it.
-It is all about the sharing of foods and resources, and paying back in the way you can.
+And whilst this is a great scheme for those who have to live on a tight budget, who maybe rely on food banks, that doesn’t mean that TRJFPBrum is a resource just limited to one area of society though – far from it.
+It's all about the sharing of foods and resources and paying back in the way you can.

 How do you pay?

 It's a Pay As You Feel (PAYF) scheme - that is for the meals they provide, or the 'shopping' at the Sharehouse, Boutiques, or Freegan Boxes.
-This can be with cash, which helps to pay for essential costs like petrol, rent, food hygiene training for volunteers etc, or by volunteering time, without which the project couldn't function.
+This can be with cash, which helps to pay for essential costs like petrol, rent and food hygiene training for volunteers, or by volunteering time, without which the project couldn't function.

 In this way, everyone is expected to contribute for what they receive, and no-one is turned away empty-handed.
-Neither form of 'currency' is more valid or valuable than the other - both are essential to the project, and so whether you're time rich and cash poor, or vice versa, there's a place for everyone, and everyone is welcome.
+Neither form of 'currency' is more valid or valuable than the other – both are essential to the project.
+So whether you're time rich and cash poor, or vice versa, there's a place for everyone, and everyone is welcome.
 For more information about what Pay As You feel means, have a look a these Frequently Asked Questions.